 Your Email’s Subject Line is Misleading

-When it comes to figuring out why your emails are going to spam, the subject line is important.
+When figuring out why your emails are going to spam, the subject line is essential.

 You must have heard the phrase, “First impressions are the most important.”

-A subject line is your first impression to the people you are sending your emails to.
-It sets the tone for the rest of the email and your subject lines should not be misleading.
+A subject line is your first impression of the people you send emails to.
+It sets the tone for the rest of the email, and your subject lines should not be misleading.